Mappings of finite distortion: compactness of the branch set: Branched cover with branch set

-The branched cover $\R^3 \to \R^3$ with a bounded branch set built in this section is not a quasiregular mapping, but it's restriction to any ball is; indeed, $F|_{B(\mathbf{0},r)}$ is even a BLD-mapping for all $r > 0$.
-However the restriction to any ball containing the branch is not proper, so these restrictions do not give a solution to the conjecture of Vuorinen in \cite[p.
+The branched cover $F \colon \R^3 \to \R^3$ built in Section \ref{sec:3Dconstruction} has a compact branch set but by our main results it is not a quasiregular mapping, or even a mapping of finite distortion satisfying the distortion assumptions of Theorem \ref{thm:Main}.
+However, in this section we show that by setting $R(r) = \log^{\eps/4}(r)$ and $H(r) = \log^{-\eps/4}(r)$, the distortion of the mapping $F$ satisfies $K_F(x) \leq C_\eps \log^{1+\eps}(|x|)$ for a.e.\ $x \in \R^n \setminus B(0,2)$ and is bounded in $B(0,3)$.
+Note that even though the restriction of the mapping $F$ to any ball $B(0,r)$ is quasiregular, these restrictions are not proper for $r>1$ and thus do not give a solution to the conjecture of Vuorinen in \cite[p.
 193, (4)]{Vuorinen}.
-Furthermore by a straightforward calculation we can see that

-for a.e.\ $x \in \R^3$.
-Thus $f$ is a mapping of \emph{finite distortion}, see e.g.\ \cite{HenclKoskela}.
-It would be interesting to know if there are analogues of Theorem \ref{thm:Main} for mappings of finite distortion and how fast the distortion is allowed to grow as $\|x\| \to \infty.$

-\begin{remark} As a final note, we mention the question of Heinonen and Rickman in \cite{HeinonenRickman-S3}: \emph{Let $f \colon \bS^3 \to \bS^3$ be a branched cover.
-Does there exist homeomorphisms $h_1,h_2 \colon \bS^3 \to \bS^3$ such that $h_1 \circ f \circ h_2$ is a quasiregular mapping?} For Euclidean spaces the corresponding question is trivial.
-Indeed; by the Zorich theorem, see \cite[Corollary III.3.8]{Rickman-book}, a quasiregular mapping $ f \colon \R^n \to \R^n$ with $B_f = \emptyset$ is a homeomorphism, but it is easy to construct a locally homeomorphic branched cover $g \colon \R^n \to \R^n$ which is not globally injective.
-The mapping $f$ constructed in Section \ref{sec:construction}, together with Theorem \ref{thm:Main} does give, however, a more involved example of a branched cover $\R^3 \to \R^3$ which is not reparametrizable to a quasiregular map even though the restriction $f|_{B(\mathbf{0},r)}$ is quasiregular for all $r$ large enough. \end{remark}